kimukook/Gaussian-Processes/README.md

 # Gaussian-Processes
 This repo implements the Gaussian-Processes to fulfill the prediction task on regression problems.
 In this repo, the function evaluations contain no noisy terms.
+The acquistion function implemented in this repo is GP-UCB.
+For each mesh refinement iteration, the coefficient controlling the amount of uncertainty will be doubled.

 ## How to use
 Copy the code into the root folder, in terminal run the command